- Written by Dr.Mehmet Demircioglu

 I may advise against surgery when the donor area is weak, the hair loss is too unstable, the patient expects impossible density, the medical condition is not controlled, the scalp disease is active, or the requested hairline would damage the future plan.
 I may also advise waiting when medication or diagnosis should come first.

 This is not negative.
 It is responsible.
-A patient should not interpret refusal as lack of interest.
+Refusal should not be interpreted as lack of interest.
 Sometimes the best surgical judgment is to protect the patient from a result that would not serve him well.
-At Diamond Hair Clinic, I would rather lose a case than perform a surgery I do not believe in.
+At Diamond Hair Clinic, I will not perform a surgery I do not believe in.

 If you are wondering about candidacy, my page on whether you are a good candidate for a hair transplant may help you prepare for consultation.
 But the final answer still requires individual evaluation.

 The most important answer is that a hair transplant must be planned as a lifetime decision.
-The operation is not only about filling an empty area.
-It is about using a limited donor supply to create a result that looks natural, heals well, and remains sensible as the patient gets older.
+The operation is more than filling an empty area.
+It uses a limited donor supply to create a result that looks natural, heals well, and remains sensible as the patient gets older.

 Uncertainty is not a weakness in consultation.
 If I need better photos, a blood test, more time on medication, a dermatology opinion, or an in person donor examination, that is part of responsible planning.
 A confident answer is valuable only when it is built on enough information.
 Rushing toward certainty can be dangerous when the donor area is limited.

-This is the reason I prefer detailed answers over simple promises.
+Detailed answers are better than simple promises.
 Patients deserve to know why a plan is recommended, what the limits are, and what could change in the future.
 When the conversation is clear before surgery, recovery is usually calmer because the patient understands the normal phases and the real goals.

 A patient who understands the plan is also more likely to protect the result.
 He is less likely to panic during shedding, less likely to damage grafts during early healing, and more likely to recognize when a concern should be reviewed with the clinic.
 Education is not separate from surgery.
 It is part of safe hair restoration.